timvisee/timvisee.com/content/blog/2021-03-02_elegant-bash-conditionals/index.md

 state of the last run command.

 We will just focus on these two logical operators:
-- `&&`: run the following command if previous succeeded
+- `&&`: the AND operator, run the following command only if previous succeeded
-- `||`: run the following command if previous failed
+- `||`: the OR operator, run the following command only if previous failed

 ## Exit codes
 You might wonder how bash considers whether a command succeeded.